SyncfusionExamples/create-a-textbox-component-in-a-blazor-webassembly-app/README.md

 # Create a TextBox Component in a Blazor WebAssembly App

-The [Angular Textbox](https://www.syncfusion.com/angular-ui-components/angular-textbox?utm_source=github&utm_medium=listing&utm_campaign=angular-textbox-github-samples)The Angular TextBox (text field) is a component for editing, displaying, or entering plain text on forms to capture user names, phone numbers, email, and more.
+The [Angular Textbox](https://www.syncfusion.com/angular-ui-components/angular-textbox?utm_source=github&utm_medium=listing&utm_campaign=angular-textbox-github-samples).
+The Angular TextBox (text field) is a component for editing, displaying, or entering plain text on forms to capture user names, phone numbers, email, and more.
 A quick-start project that helps you create a Blazor TextBox of Syncfusion in a Blazor WebAssembly application.
 In this example, you can learn how to add prominent features like placeholder value, two-way data binding, validation, custom styles, float labels, multiline, read only, and disable a TextBox.

 ## Project prerequisites
 Make sure you have the compatible version of .NET Core on your machine before starting to work on this project.
 You also need the following: